scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 **Object Detection Models.**\ We implemented YOLOv2 [yolov2]_, a real-time object detection system and is the improved version of YOLO [yolo]_, which was introduced in 2015.
-YOLOv2 outperforms all other state-of-the-art methods like Faster R-CNN with ResNet and Single Shot MultiBox Detector (SSD) in both speed and detection accuracy.
+YOLOv2 outperforms all other state-of-the-art methods like Faster R-CNN with ResNet [resnet]_ and Single Shot MultiBox Detector (SSD) in both speed and detection accuracy.
 In general, object detection models are pre-trained on ImageNet for classification.
 The network is then resized